GalynaM/python-APIs-challenge/README.md

-Scatter Plots added to show correlation between latitude and other weather parameters Linear Regressions Models added to analyze correlation Functions to calculate regression and to build plots were added, images exported
+Scatter Plots added to show correlation between latitude and other weather parameters Linear Regressions Models added to analyze correlation Functions to calculate regression and to build plots were added, images exported Fixes to correctly obtain latitude and longitude were added to WeatherPy Heatmap and ideal weather data frame were created in VacationPy